Content/trigger warning: slavery, rape, torture, death, suicide

 The problem, in my opinion, is the following: The term slave is historically and emotionally connoted regardless of the context and is not suitable for play.

-For me, the term is inevitably associated with stories about violent family separations, real rapes (not rape play) and bloody punishments (even killings) for reasons of actual economic exploitation and supposedly Christian proselytizing.
-Anyone who now thinks: Apart from the family dimension and murder, the term fits BDSM, is ignoring the crucial point: SSC (hear me out, because this works multifold). […]
+For me, the term is inextricably linked with stories of violent family separations, real rapes (not rape play), and bloody punishments (even killings) due to actual economic exploitation and supposed Christian missionizing.
+If you’re thinking: “Apart from the family dimension and murder, the term fits BDSM,” you’re missing the crucial point: SSC (hear me out, because this works multifold). […]

 Historically, slavery is diametrically opposed to SSC.
 Historically, slavery is and has been anything but consensual. […] No consent, no voluntariness, no possibility of escaping one’s own situation without violence – while the term as used in BDSM and under SSC philosophy absolutely requires that.
-The unconditional obedience that BDSM slaves show their masters must be mutually agreed upon beforehand and can be broken off at any time for a variety of reasons, including by the submissive part of the dynamic.
+The unconditional obedience that BDSM Slaves show their Masters must be mutually agreed upon beforehand and can be broken off at any time for a variety of reasons, including by the submissive part of the dynamic.
 That’s good and important.
 But now we slide into the category of “living out kink in public” […].

 SSC implies that all participants, including non-participants, who may attend a session or exchange in the relevant context […] must mutually agree. […] BDSM does not take place in a vacuum.
 I don’t want to censor anyone.
 Kink shaming is bad. […]